SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 Proportion View

-Proportion view showing metrics consumption and ingestion resource usage
+Proportion view showing metrics distribution by time series and samples

-Proportion view showing metrics consumption and ingestion resource usage
+Proportion view showing metrics distribution with Time Series and Samples toggle

 • Identify high-volume metrics that consume the most ingestion resources